The Best Ferry From Athens To Hydra Island in 2023

 You don’t really want to visit Hydra between November and March.
 The island is open, but the museums and popular restaurants are not.

-What is the Ferry Timetables to Hydra from Athens
+What are the Ferry Timetables to Hydra From Athens

 If you are staying in central Athens, like 99% of the tourists do when they first visit Athens, you have 2 choices to reach the port.

 You can take the subway if you are packing light!
 Or in case you have too many bags or can’t be bothered with public transport, you can take a taxi.
-Download the FREE Now app for taxis.
+Download the FREE Now app for taxis, it is one of the many Apps I recommend for Greece.

 The metro is only going to cost you 4.20 euros for a 24-hour ticket and the best metro station to depart from is Monastiraki station.